Mike Sullivan (offensive lineman)

-Michael Gerard Sullivan (born December 22, 1967) is a former American football offensive lineman and current assistant offensive line coach for the Tennessee Titans of the National Football League.
-He played in the National Football League for the Dallas Cowboys and Tampa Bay Buccaneers.
-He played college football at the University of Miami.
+Michael Gerard Sullivan (born December 22, 1967) is an American former professional football offensive guard and current assistant offensive line coach for the Tennessee Titans of the National Football League (NFL).
+He played in the NFL for the Dallas Cowboys and Tampa Bay Buccaneers.
+He played college football for the Miami Hurricanes.

-Early years
+Early life

 Sullivan attended St. Francis DeSales High School, where he was a three-year starter and was named All-Midwest as a senior.
 He accepted a football scholarship from the University of Miami where he was redshirted as a freshman.
 He played his first two years at left offensive guard, before being switched to left tackle as a junior.

 He started a school record 48 consecutive games (all of the games in his college career), despite dealing with different injuries, including the removal of a benign tumor near his left ear in 1989.

 Sullivan contributed to a 44-4 record, two national championships (1987, 1989), and the first 36 contests of the 58-game NCAA record home winning streak.
 One of two players in school history to earn an NCAA Post-Graduate Scholarship (only 15 are awarded per year) and the only two-time winner of the CBS/Toyota Leadership Award.

 In 2009, he was inducted into the University of Miami Sports Hall of Fame.

 Professional career

 Dallas Cowboys

-Sullivan was selected in the sixth round (153rd overall) by the Dallas Cowboys in the 1991 NFL Draft, with the intention of playing him at offensive guard.
+Sullivan was selected in the sixth round (153rd overall) by the Dallas Cowboys in the 1991 NFL draft, with the intention of playing him at offensive guard.
 He originally failed his physical but was later approved to participate in training camp.

 He was waived on August 26 and later re-signed to the practice squad.
 After being signed to the active roster, he was released on November 22 and re-signed to the practice squad.